My2ndAngelic/homebrew-legacy-cask/FAQ.md

 ### Why does this exist?
 Since Homebrew does not really support "legacy" formulas, the rule also applies for casks.
 They do, but on some special occasions and [will be removed after one year](https://github.com/Homebrew/homebrew-cask-versions/blob/master/README.md#acceptable-casks).
 I have a MBP running Mavericks, that's why I created this tap to maintain my own cask.

+### Does this compatible with my version of macOS?
+If you are using Mountain Lion and before, I am not sure about that.
+If you can install Homebrew and set cURL up to work properly, you would be OK.
+Otherwise, I do not know.
+Homebrew and Bintray have switched to TLS v1.2 and it is not compatible with macOS 10.8.5 or earlier.

+If you can find a work around for Homebrew, you can tap this and install what you want.
+Otherwise please upgrade to macOS Mavericks in the meantime.

 ### Are there any endorsements?
 There should be nothing since Homebrew also does not encourage users to run an unsupported macOS version.
 You can call them OS X/Mac OS if you so wish.

 ### Why are there two licenses?
-Since Homebrew uses BSD Clause 2 license and I also use parts of their source code to run (example: Travis CI check template), I will keep that in [LICENSE-ORIGINAL](./LICENSE-ORIGINAL).
-All of my own code, as stated in [LICENSE-MODIFIED](./LICENSE-MODIFIED), you can do whatever you want.
+Since Homebrew uses BSD Clause 2 license and I also use parts of their source code to run (ex: Travis CI check template), I will keep that in [LICENSE-NetBSD](./LICENSE-NetBSD).
+All of my own code, as stated in [LICENSE-WTFPL](./LICENSE-WTFPL), you can do whatever you want.
 That is why I uses WTFPL.

 ### Which one are under NetBSD license?
 All files that you can find in [homebrew-cask-versions](https://github.com/Homebrew/homebrew-cask-versions) are under NetBSD.